Flemming (singer): Solo

-In 2015, Viguurs' song "Digital Age" reached the top ten of the iTunes chart.
+In 2015, "Digital Age" by Phreefall featuring Flemming reached the top ten of the iTunes chart.
+In addition to receiving widespread airplay, the song accidentally became an international line dancing hit.
 A year later, he participated in Giel Beelen's online talent show Giels TalentenJacht.
 Flemming started writing songs in English, but came to the conclusion that he could not develop himself in that language and that the songs quickly became copies, after which he decided to write songs in Dutch.

 In 2021, Viguurs co-wrote the song "Miss You" by Martin Tungevaag, Sick Individuals and Marf.
 The song reached the 19th position in the Dutch Top 40.
 During the COVID-19 pandemic, he wrote about sixty Dutch-language songs, with which he was able to approach record labels.
 The song "Amsterdam", released in September 2021, reached the seventh position in the chart.
 On 26 December 2021, Viguurs performed as a guest artist during a The Streamers concert at the Winter Efteling, and on 24 September 2022, Viguurs was a one-time jury member during the final of the Junior Songfestival of AVROTROS.

 On 4 November 2023, the singer released a self-titled album, his first completely in the Dutch language.
 This album contained the previously released singles "Amsterdam", "Zij wil mij", "Automatisch", and "Terug bij af" (featuring Ronnie Flex), as well as a collaboration with Emma Heesters, "Doodsbang".
 On 13 July 2023, Viguurs received a double platinum record for his single "Automatisch" and a triple platinum record for his single "Amsterdam", with which he previously achieved gold in Belgium from presenter Renze Klamer on the television program Renze.
 On 19 February 2024, he became the first Dutch artist ever to receive a diamond record for Flemming.

 On 25 October 2024, Viguurs released his second album Twee Stappen Voor.
 The songs "Verleden Tijd", "Hypnose", "Champions League", "Alles Op Gevoel", "Hoop Dat Jij Me Mist", and "Onweer In M'n Hoofd" were previously released as singles.
 The album contains collaborations with Zoë Tauran, Ronnie Flex, and Boef.